Convert Excel Columns to Rows for Easier Analysis

 2. Click the first cell in your cell range, such as A1.

 3. Shift-click the last cell of the range.
-Your data set should highlight.
+Your data set should be highlighted.

 4. From the Home tab, select Copy or type Ctrl + c.